 Glue Stick shot back a glare knowing he was defeated.
-All he could do was argue with Evina all day.
-The boredom levels were just as high as the day before and they still had a ton of time to kill.
-"I could do something else but you want to hog the monitors to yourself!"
+All he could do was argue with Evina that day.
+The boredom levels were just as high as the day before, and they still had a ton of time to kill.
+"I could do something else, but you want to hog the monitors to yourself!"

 "Your old movies are worthless.
-At least I'm learning something."
-The duck retorted.
-"So why don't you-"
+At least I'm learning something," Evina returned.
+"So, why don't you—"

 "Hey!"
 Gyro shouted.
 "We can't keep going like this!
-You both need to learn how to stay happy and get along."
+You both need to learn how to live with each other."

-"Well maybe it would help if we did some exploring instead of sitting in this ship all day."
-Evina grumbled, but with a less harsh tone to not upset his father.
+"Well, maybe it would help if we did some exploring instead of sitting in this ship all day," Evina grumbled, but with a less harsh tone as to not upset Gyro.

 "I already told you.
 We need to cover a lot of distance.
 You can't imagine how far Earth is."

 "But didn't you say we were in no rush?"

 "Yes, but I don't want to act like this isn't a big deal when it is.
 Flippy said..."
 Gyro paused.
 Evina had accidentally seen the end of their conversation and remembered how harsh the dog had been.
 "Never mind.
 We need an activity that will bond us together."

 "What do you have in mind?"
 Glue Stick asked.

 "I have plenty of games we can play," he suggested optimistically.
 Then he saw their dull faces and knew it was hopeless.
 "Okay then, wallow in your depression if you wish."